Henna¹ (Lawsonia inermis), Distilled Water, Pure Fructose², Therapeutic Grade Essential Oils of Lavender¹, Frankincense¹ and Cardamom¹.

 NEVER buy henna that labeled along the lines of Emergency Henna, Fast Acting or Quick Staining.

-Here's a sample of henna brands that are dangerous for the skin: Afrin, Alia, Al-Maaz, Arzoo, Bansuri, Dulhan, Golecha, Hemani, Inaya, Jannat, Kajal, Kashmir, Kaveri, Malika, Mehak, Mumtaz, Naaz, Nadra, Nazma, Neha, Rani, Real, Rivvai, Ruhani, Satrang, Sehnaaz, Shama, Shankar, Singh, Versha, Wama.
+Here's a sample of chemical pastes that are dangerous for the skin: Afrin, Alia, Al-Maaz, Arzoo, Bansuri, Dulhan, Golecha, Hemani, Inaya, Jannat, Kajal, Kashmir, Kaveri, Malika, Mehak, Mumtaz, Naaz, Nadra, Nazma, Neha, Rani, Real, Rivvai, Ruhani, Satrang, Sehnaaz, Shama, Shankar, Singh, Versha, Wama.
 There are many more to avoid.

 Henna is a plant and, just like fruits and veggies, will spoil in a short amount of time.